-5.2.2 Third party interests
+5.2.2 Third Party Interests

-The lands already ceded to third parties in ownership prior to the execution of the Agreement shall be excluded from Category II lands.
+The lands already ceded to third parties in ownership prior to the execution of the Agreement shall be excluded from Category ll lands.

-Moreover, lands within the area of the said Category II lands which are subject to rights already ceded to third parties prior to the execution of the Agreement (or prior to the execution of Complementary Agreement No. 22 in the case of lands within the area of the Oujé-Bougoumou Category II lands as depicted in Schedule 6 thereof) by way of lease or occupation permits or lands which are the object of mining claims, development licenses, exploration permits, mining concessions and mining leases shall be Category III lands.
-At such time as the said rights revert to the Crown such lands shall be Category II lands.
+Moreover, lands within the area of the said Category Il lands which are subject to rights already ceded to third parties prior to the execution of the Agreement by way of lease or occupation permits or lands which are the object of mining claims, development licenses, exploration permits, mining concessions and mining leases shall be Category III lands.
+At such time as the said rights revert to the Crown such lands shall be Category Il lands.

-Lands within said Category II lands which are presently the object of exploration permits issued to La Société de développement de la Baie James shall fall into Category II lands with the right to explore, develop and mine as if such lands were Category III lands, in respect to the exercise of the rights under permits, subject to the provisions of paragraph 5.2.3.
+Lands within said Category II lands which are presently the object of exploration permits issued to La Society de developpement de la Baie James shall fall into Category II lands with the right to explore, develop and mine as if such lands were Category III lands, in respect to the exercise of the rights under permits, subject to the provisions of paragraph 5.2.3.

-Moreover, existing roads, landing strips, airport installations, sea-plane bases and maritime structures shall be Category III lands, and as such, shall be excluded from the administrative regime applicable to Category II lands.
+Moreover, existing roads, landing strips, airport installations, seaplane bases and maritime structures shall be Category III lands, and as such, shall be excluded from the administrative regime applicable to Category II lands.
 The large bodies of water surrounded fully or partially by Category II lands but excluded from Category II lands are identified in the said territorial descriptions.